saxenahysm/AndroidComposer/README.md

 # AndroidComposer
-Traget is to commit and push every to for next 5 months
+Traget is to commit and push everyday for the next 5 months

 #DAY-1